nasa/cumulus-orca/website/docs/developer/development-guide/code/integration-tests.md

 We do not presently test integrations with Cumulus or other external consumers.
 As we do not want to deepen coupling with Cumulus, it is best to focus on maintaining a consistent API.

-Manual tests should still be run with Cumulus to check for changes in schemas, Cumulus Message Adapter, and the Cumulus Dashboard.
+Manual tests should still be run with Cumulus to check for changes in Cumulus output/input schemas, Orca input/output schemas, Cumulus Message Adapter, and the Cumulus Dashboard.
 These manual tests should replicate the ingest/recovery tests.

 ### Performance